Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Discussion

 \subsection{Interactive Dialogues to Explain and Understand the Status of a User}

 Our study also draws attention to the potential value of an interactive dialogue to clarify the status and functionalities of a system, but also understands subjective user's status.
-An interactive dialogue has the benefit of providing a more positive and acceptable experience for the user \cite{saini2005benefits}, but also a natural way to explain the status and functionalities of a system to user \cite{fitter1979towards,devault2014simsensei}.
-Moreover, our results showed that this dialogue can augment the capability of a system to understand subjective user status (Section \ref{sect:hri-study-design-evaluation-F5}).
-For instance, as therapists highlighted to consider both physical and emotional aspects of a user to provide an adequate, personalized session, we derived the design specifications to detect whether an exercise is considered too challenging or not and adjust the difficulty of a session.
+An interactive dialogue provides a natural way to explain the status and functionalities of a system to user \cite{fitter1979towards,devault2014simsensei} and has the benefit of providing a more positive and acceptable experience for the user \cite{saini2005benefits}.
+Moreover, our results showed that interactive dialogue responses of a system can augment the capability of a system to understand subjective user status (Section \ref{sect:hri-study-design-evaluation-F5}).
+For instance, as therapists highlighted to consider both physical and emotional aspects of a user to provide an adequate, personalized session, we derived the design specifications to detect whether an exercise is considered too challenging or not and adjust the difficulty of a session (Section \ref{sect:functions_adaptation}).
 Even if significant recent work aims to make a fully automated machine learning (ML) model to understand the emotional states of a user with a complex algorithm, it is still challenging to achieve a decent performance \cite{ng2015deep}.
-Thus, we explored an alternative approach, which does not solely rely on an ML model to detect whether an exercise is challenging or not.
+Thus, we explored an alternative approach, which does not rely on an ML model to detect whether an exercise is challenging or not.
 Instead, we implemented a system to check the occurrence of a compensated motion (e.g. leaning trunk to the side) \cite{lee2020towards}.
-Once a compensated motion is detected multiple times, we utilized this detection to trigger an interactive dialogue and confirm the user's subjective status.
-According to the evaluation with post-stroke survivors about the functionality of adjusting the difficulty of a session, all post-stroke survivors provided positive feedback and understood why adjustment discussion is initiated.
-Thus, this work discusses the value of making a system interactive to support a better understanding of the status of a system and a user instead of just relying on a fully automated approach.
+Once a compensated motion is consecutively detected multiple times, we utilized such detection to trigger an interactive dialogue response with a user and confirm the user's subjective status.
+According to the evaluation with post-stroke survivors about the functionality of adjusting the difficulty of a session, all post-stroke survivors provided positive feedback.
+Specifically, they understood why adjustment discussion is initiated.
+In addition, they appreciated that such gradual adaptation will make them engaged in rehabilitation more securely and confidently.
+Thus, this work discusses the value of making a system interactive to support a better understanding of the status of a system and a user instead of just creating a fully automated approach.